varvv/contract-deployments/SIGNER.md

 ## ❓ Troubleshooting

 **UI doesn't load?**
-- Check that `make sign` completed successfully
+- Check that `make validation` completed successfully
 - Try refreshing your browser or manually visiting the correct URL (default: `http://localhost:1234/`)
-- If you see a "port already in use" error, try a different port: `PORT=3000 make sign` and navigate to `http://localhost:3000/`
+- If you see a "port already in use" error, try a different port: `PORT=3000 make validation` and navigate to `http://localhost:3000/`

 **Ledger not responding?**
 - Ensure Ledger is unlocked and Ethereum app is open